Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Results and discussion

-Although the relative energy gain is lower and the amplified pulse duration is longer in the linear compared to the non-linear regime, the same mechanism that causes these undesirable amplification properties can instead be exploited for measuring the electron density inside a plasma.
+Although the relative energy gain is lower and the amplified-pulse duration is longer in the linear compared with the nonlinear regime, the same mechanism that causes these undesirable amplification properties can instead be exploited for measuring the electron density inside a plasma.
 Figure~\ref{fig:dens-diag} shows the results of the interaction between an $a_0=0.1$ pump pulse train and an $a_1=0.01$ seed pulse with central wavelengths (in vacuum) of $\lambda_0=36{\rm\,nm}$ and $\lambda_1=50{\rm\,nm}$, respectively.
-Panels~(a) and (b) show the pulses before and after interaction, respectively.
-We find that the amplitude of the seed had not been greatly affected by the SRS, however, the pulse duration has increased to $\tau_{95\%}\approx4.6{\rm\,fs}$~--~practically to that of the full pump pulse train.
+Figures~\ref{fig:dens-diag}(a) and \ref{fig:dens-diag}(b) show the pulses before and after interaction, respectively.
+We find that the amplitude of the seed was not greatly affected by the SRS; however, the pulse duration increased to $\tau_{95\%}\approx4.6{\rm\,fs}$~--~practically to that of the full pump pulse train.

 The cause for this result is elucidated by the spectra shown in Fig.~\ref{fig:dens-diag}(c).
-The amplified pulse has acquired three distinct peaks (solid red line) on top of the initial spectrum (dashed blue line).
-These peaks correspond to a downshift by $\omega_{\pp}$ of the three highest peaks of the pump spectrum (dotted magenta line).
+The amplified pulse has acquired three distinct peaks (solid red curve) on top of the initial spectrum (dashed blue curve).
+These peaks correspond to a downshift by $\omega_{\pp}$ of the three highest peaks of the pump spectrum (dotted magenta curve).
 Spectrally, the amplified seed pulse has become more similar to a pulse train, which is also seen in the real-space shape of the envelope [Fig.~\ref{fig:dens-diag}(b)].
 Owing to the frequency shift, the spectral peaks of the amplified seed pulse are still distinguishable from reflections of the pump pulse train.